cr0ybot/gutenberg/packages/block-library/src/terms-query/README.md

 - `orderBy` - Order by field ('name', 'slug', 'term_id', 'count')
 - `hideEmpty` - Whether to hide terms with no posts
 - `hierarchical` - Whether to show hierarchical structure
-- `parent` - Parent term ID for hierarchical queries
+- `parent` - Parent term ID for hierarchical queries, set to 0 to show only top-level terms
 - `exclude` - Array of term IDs to exclude
 - `include` - Array of term IDs to include
-- `showOnlyTopLevel` - Whether to show only top-level terms

 ## Usage Example